makinbacon21/switchroot-script-builder/README.md

-# Switchroot Android Q Script Builder
+# Switchroot Android Q Scripted Builder
 One script to rule them all

 # Features